Spain or Portugal? which Iberian country is the best destination?

 It’s rather difficult to separate the countries in this item, so we will give it a tie.

-The interaction with the locals greatly influences the experience we have in each country, and we find the Portuguese very different from the Spaniards.
+The interaction with the locals dramatically influences our experience in each country, and we find the Portuguese very different from the Spaniards.

 In general, the Portuguese are quiet and relaxed.
-Portugal has a very laid-back vibe which is perfect for anyone on a trip or vacation.
+Portugal has a very laid-back vibe, perfect for anyone on a trip or vacation.
 Tourists usually also find the Portuguese to be very helpful and easy-going.
-The Spaniards are much louder and proud people.
+The Spaniards are much louder and more proud people.

-Finally, The Portuguese also speak much better English than Spaniards.
-In both countries, the younger generations speak much better English than the older, so, with more or less difficulty you’ll be able to communicate.
+Finally, The Portuguese also speak much better English than the Spaniards.
+In both countries, the younger generations speak much better English than the older ones, so, with more or less difficulty, you’ll be able to communicate.

 reasons to visit Portugal vs Spain